-1.6 Class 1 vapor retarder not installed on interior side of air permeable insulation in exterior below-grade walls.9
+1.6 Class 1 vapor retarder not installed on interior side of air permeable insulation in exterior below-grade walls.
+8

-1.7 Sump pit cover mechanically attached with full gasket seal or equivalent.
+1.7 Sump pump covers mechanically attached with full gasket seal or equivalent.

 1.8 Drain tile installed at basement and crawlspace walls, with the top of the drain tile pipe below the bottom of the concrete slab or crawlspace floor.
 Drain tile surrounded with ≥ 6 in. of 1⁄2 to 3⁄4 in. washed or clean gravel and with gravel layer fully wrapped with fabric cloth.
-Drain tile level or sloped to discharge to outside grade (daylight) or to a sump pit with a pump.
+Drain tile level or sloped to discharge to outside grade (daylight) or to a sump pump.
 If drain tile is on interior side of footing, then channel provided through footing to exterior side.
-10
+9